ko-ichi-h/khcoder/README.md

 If you get errors like "Can't locate **Jcode**.pm in @INC", you need to install Perl module called "**Jcode**".
 To install it, type "cpanm **Jcode**" and hit "Enter" key on your command prompt window.

 Above procedure is for people who want to modify or develop KH Coder.
 If you want to just run, try or use KH Coder, just unzip the \*.exe and double click “kh_coder.exe”.

+## Linux and other UNIX like systems

+You will need:

+- MySQL
+- Perl
+- R
+- Morphological Analysis and POS Tagging software
+    - ChaSen or MeCab for analyzing Japanese text
+    - FreeLing for analyzing Catalan, English, French, German, Italian, Portuguese, Russian or Spanish text
+    - MeCab and HanDic for analyzing Korean text
+    - Stanford POS Tagger and JAVA for analyzing English text
+    - Stanford Word Segmenter, Stanford POS Tagger and JAVA for analyzing English text

 ## License